lostcause/timezone/readme.md

+#* Just a fork to remove duplicate timezones.

 # Timezone Select Form Builder

 This is a helper function that creates a select menu including timezones in human-readable format.
 Each underlying key is the php-friendly name for the timezone, making it easy to immediately store and use them.
 The array of timezones and their underlying keys were taken from the repository by [tamaspap](https://github.com/tamaspap/timezones).